Build-time dependency patching for Android

 Transform registration#

-Gradle Transform API enables the manipulation of compiled class files before they are converted to DEX files.
-To declare a transform and register it, include the following code in your build.gradle:
+Gradle’s Transform API lets you manipulate compiled class files before they become DEX files.
+To declare and register a transform, include the following code in your build.gradle:

 import com.android.build.api.transform.Context